Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

 If your latest round of pickles tasted too sour, you may be tempted to just toss the whole batch.
 Luckily, there are a few methods you can use to correct the flavor mishap.

 Before we jump into fixing the sour pickles, it may be helpful to know what caused the recipe to turn out so sour in the first place.

-Most pickle recipes use cucumbers, dill, salt, water, a variety of spices, while pickles made with the canning method are made with vinegar and pickling salt.
+Fermented pickle recipes use cucumbers, dill, salt, water, a variety of spices, while pickles made with the canning method are made with vinegar and pickling salt.

 Fermented pickles (also known as brined pickles) must go through a fermentation process for several weeks for the fermentation to take place.
 Fermentation is when bacteria produce acids necessary to preserve the pickles.
 The bacteria also generates and creates the pickled flavor.

 Because brined pickles have a much slower fermentation process than vinegar pickles, they absorb more of the brine and spices, giving them a more intense flavor.